-Faith has been interviewed on CNN with Campbell Brown and Anderson Cooper, Face the Nation, Catholic Connection with Teresa Tomeo, Kresta in the Afternoon with Al Kresta, EWTN News Nightly with Lauren Ashburn, Emmanuel Radio with Cindy Dorsey, WJR with Marie Osborne, Catholic TV's This is the Day with Bishop Robert Reed, Live Each Day With Purpose with Witlee Ethan, the Dr. J. Show with Dr. Jennifer Roback Morse, and Breakfast With Bacon with Dr. Christine Bacon, Patti Maguire Armstrong with the National Catholic Register, Paul Thies on his YouTube channel, Sangreal, and K. Albert Little on his padcast, Cordial Catholic.
+Faith has been interviewed on CNN with Campbell Brown and Anderson Cooper, Face the Nation, Catholic Connection with Teresa Tomeo, Kresta in the Afternoon with Al Kresta, EWTN News Nightly with Lauren Ashburn, Emmanuel Radio with Cindy Dorsey, WJR with Marie Osborne, Catholic TV's This is the Day with Bishop Robert Reed, Live Each Day With Purpose with Witlee Ethan, the Dr. J. Show with Dr. Jennifer Roback Morse, Breakfast With Bacon with Dr. Christine Bacon, Patti Maguire Armstrong with the National Catholic Register, Paul Thies on his YouTube channel, Sangreal, and K. Albert Little on his padcast, Cordial Catholic.
 She was a guest speaker at the 2009 Women Affirming Life Breakfast in Norwood, MA and also at the 2020 Survivors' Summit hosted by the Ruth Institute.
 Faith has been a contributing writer for the National Catholic Register and for the non-profit organization, Made in His Image.

 Faith and her husband homeschool their three children and welcomed their fourth child in early 2021.